 - Your information is only as secure as the place where you purchase the credit card.

 - If you’re purchasing something on-line make sure to obfuscate your browser (as you can be tracked by the cookies presented in your browser) and utilize a VPN to protect your IP address.

 We recommend avoiding reloadable anonymous prepaid cards because some vendors may require your bank account when reloading.

 Note: The two options listed above are the best anonymous payment methods as if done correctly they leave no trace.
 The methods listed below all offer a certain degree of anonymity, but cannot be considered truly anonymous payment methods as there will always be some level of tracking.

 3. Google Pay

-Google pay allows you to fund it with a virtual credit card.
-Consequently, you may create an anonymous email account (link to anonymous email), open a google pay account, and use it to transact.
+Is Google Pay anonymous?
+It can be, Google Pay allows you to fund your account with a virtual credit card, if you purchase the card in a secure manner (with cash) then you can use Google Pay anonymously.
+To protect your identity with this method, you must also create an anonymous email account, open a google pay account, and use it to transact.
 You may use Google Pay on your phone or computer.
 It works much like Apple Pay, meaning you may withdraw money from any ATM that has a contactless symbol.

 Another advantage of using Google Pay is that you may link the same card across multiple accounts.
 This method is only as secure as the account you’ve attached as well as the method that you fund the account.